Geographic Information Science, MS – Professional Science Master's

 Candidates for admission must have a bachelor's degree from an accredited U.S. institution, or comparable degree from a recognized institution abroad with a GPA or 3.0 (4.0 scale) for the last 60 hours of undergraduate or graduate coursework.
 The Graduate Record Examination (GRE), test of English as a Foreign Language (TOEFL, IELTS, TSE) for non-native speakers of English, and letters of recommendation are required.
 Transfer credit from Illinois or other institutions is not permitted.

-Master of Science in Geography, Professional Science Master's Concentration in Geographic Information Science
+Geography, MS – Professional Science Master's Concentration in Geographic Information Science

 |PSM 502||PSM Industry Seminar II||0|